ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 As :num:`Figure #elf-f1`, the “Section header table” include sections .text, .rodata, ..., .data which are sections layout for code, read only data, ..., and read/write data.
-“Program header table” include segments include run time code and data.
+“Program header table” include segments for run time code and data.
 The definition of segments is run time layout for code and data while sections is link time layout for code and data.